KasparEtter/ef1p/internet/index.md

 Source and destination addresses
 </summary>

-Because routers keep no state regarding the route that a packet took, the response from the recipient has to include the address of the original sender.
+Because routers keep no records regarding the route that a packet took, the response from the recipient has to include the address of the original sender.
 In other words, the sender has to disclose its own address to the recipient in order to be able to get a response.